tritonmc/triton-website/docs/getting-started/installation.md

 ## Downloading the plugin and dependencies

 To get started with the plugin, you first need to download the plugin.
-For beta versions, the plugin will be hosted on [Polymart](https://triton.rexcantor64.com/polymart).
+For beta versions, the plugin will be hosted on [Songoda](https://triton.rexcantor64.com/songoda).
 Otherwise, download the plugin from your marketplace of choice.

-Aditionally, you might need to download some dependencies if you don't have them already:
+Additionally, you might need to download some dependencies if you don't have them already:

 - [ProtocolLib 4.5.0+](https://www.spigotmc.org/resources/protocollib.1997/)
 - [_(Optional)_ PlaceholderAPI](https://www.spigotmc.org/resources/placeholderapi.6245/)